Ayushmandutta997/OPENCVPROJECTS/README.md

-These some basic projects build with Opencv
+These are some basic projects build with Opencv